symfony-si/symfony-docs-sl/cookbook/deployment/tools.rst

 Using Source Control
 ~~~~~~~~~~~~~~~~~~~~

-If you're using source control (e.g. git or svn), you can simplify by having
+If you're using source control (e.g. Git or SVN), you can simplify by having
 your live installation also be a copy of your repository.
 When you're ready
 to upgrade it is as simple as fetching the latest updates from your source
 control system.